cloudmesh/technologies/chapters/tech/rasdaman.md

 * fast: parallel access to Exascale archives and Terabyte objects in fractions of a second.
 * scalable: seamlessly from laptop to high-parallel, high-availability clouds and server farms.
-* flexible: "Array SQL" for navigation, extraction, processing, and ad-hoc analysis.
+* flexible: *Array SQL* for navigation, extraction, processing, and ad-hoc analysis.
 Array data can reside in a conventional database, in files optimized by rasdaman, or in some pre-existing archive.
 * open standards as issued by OGC: WMS, WCS, WCS-T, WCPS; rasdaman is WCS Core Reference Implementation and listed in the GEOSS Component and Service Registry.
 * free: available as open source in a lively, mature, and professionally managed open-source project supervised by Jacobs University, in incubation by the OSGeo foundation.
 * cost-efficient: through intelligent, economic resource utilization and free source code.